ConjurTech/slate/source/includes/rest/_offers.html.md

 }
  ```

-Retrieves the offer book with formatted price and quantity.
+Retrieves the order book with formatted price and quantity.

 #### HTTP Request